shalakasatheesh/robustness_eval_german_qa/README.md

 @InProceedings{
-title={Robustness Evaluation of the German Extractive Question Answering Task}, author={Shalaka Satheesh and Katharina Beckh and Katrin Klug and Héctor Allende-Cid and Sebastian Houben and Teena Hassan}, author    = {Sanchez, Ramses and Conrads, Lukas and Welke, Pascal and Cvejoski, Kostadin and Ojeda, César}, }
+title={Robustness Evaluation of the German Extractive Question Answering Task}, author={Shalaka Satheesh and Katharina Beckh and Katrin Klug and Héctor Allende-Cid and Sebastian Houben and Teena Hassan}, }
 ```